Jonty-Lees/spa-assignment-jontylees/README.md

 ---

-## development process and problem-solving strategy
+## Development process and problem-solving strategy

 I had originaly started with a slightly different design, instead of ther being two rows, where one is add too from the other.
 I had planned to have one row, which was populated by the client api, where the user could search in the search bar and add movies. after implmenting a lot of this, I had a chat to lectuer who didnt believe it to be very practical, so went about changing it and then hit into problems that I hadnt faced.